%s1 / %s2

 From Brian Babinec | Part of the 60 Watts series | 59:00

-Logo-01_small Tony Rocky Horror guides you through the cutting-edge sounds of noise rock, grunge, hardcore, metal, and alternative from around the world!
-This week featuring new Chamber.
+Logo-01_small Tony Rocky Horror guides you through the cutting-edge sounds of noise rock, grunge, hardcore, metal, and alternative from around the world!.

 Playlist: